flaturtha/CharlieChan/_short-stories/frivolous-wife.md

 Dr. Hollis, the Priestlys’ medical attendant, was at the house within half an hour.

 “I can’t understand it,” said Nurse Wilmot.
 “Ono minute she was talking to me as gay and happy-go-lucky as usual; the next, there she was stretched out on the floor.
 I should never have believed she’d got anything wrong with her.
-But there—you can’t tell with those that bum the candle at both ends, can you?
+But there—you can’t tell with those that burn the candle at both ends, can you?
 Many’s the time she’s never come back to the house until two or three in the morning.”

 “There was nothing wrong with Mrs. Priestly’s constitution,” said Dr. Hollis coldly.